jamiekowalski/foldingtext-extra/jmk_panel.ftplugin/README.md

 `panel.clear()` — clear the contents of the panel.

 `panel.value()` — get the contents of the text input.
 Unless `ignoreWhiteSpace` in the constructor is set to `false`, leading/trailing white space of the value will be trimmed.

+`panel.isShown()` – returns boolean.

+`panel.showMenu(query, items)` – show the drop-down menu, with items (array of strings), filtered by query (string or RegExp).
+If subsequent calls pass the identical array for items, menu will not be rebuilt, but simply filtered.

+`panel.hideMenu()`

+`panel.isMenuShown()` – returns boolean.

+## Change Log

+- v0.4
+	- Added drop-down menu.
+Changes should be backwards-compatible.
+- v0.3
+	- Module separaged from filter.ftplugin
+	- Changed to object constructor.
+- v0.1
+	- Initial release.

+## Known Issues

+- When using up/down arrows to scroll long drop-down menu, menu will not scroll to keep selected item in view.